 Some organizations that are established for purposes other than making contributions or independent expenditures may, at times, make political expenditures.
 Depending on the amount of the expenditure(s) and several other factors, the organization may be required to register as a recipient committee (either a general purpose committee or a primarily formed committee) and file campaign reports disclosing donors whose funds were used for political purposes.
 If the organization qualifies as a general purpose committee, this manual should be used for guidance.
 If the organization qualifies as a committee primarily formed to support or oppose a ballot measure, Campaign Disclosure Manual 3 should be used for guidance.
 See Chapter 15 for additional information about multipurpose organizations (including nonprofits and federal and out-of-state PACs) qualifying as recipient committees.
-It is the treasurer's responsibility to ensure the committee is filing its reports in the appropriate jurisdiction.

-B. Qualifying as a General Purpose Recipient Committee
+A. Qualifying as a General Purpose Recipient Committee

-A general purpose recipient committee is formed when an individual or group receives contributions totaling \$1,000 or more in a calendar year for the purpose of supporting or opposing one or more state or local candidates or ballot measures or to make contributions to other political committees (e.g., a political party).
+A general purpose recipient committee is formed when an individual or group receives contributions totaling \$2,000 or more in a calendar year for the purpose of supporting or opposing one or more state or local candidates or ballot measures or to make contributions to other political committees (e.g., a political party).

 Chapter 4 discusses the term "contribution" and addresses common types of reportable contributions, as well as specific exceptions to the definition of contribution.
+Quick Tip!